USS Albany (1846): Family compensation

 The Department of the Navy requested an inquiry into the loss, which was passed on to the appropriate Senate Committee.
 A second craft, USS Porpoise, had been lost in a typhoon while conducting an exploratory cruise of the Bonins, the Ladrones, and the Mariana islands.
 By resolution of the Senate, a fund was provided for the widows and orphans of the officers, mariners, and seamen of both ships.
-Furthermore, the appropriate wages were paid to the families (including parents, brothers, or sisters) of the men lost, despite the loss of Nixon White (Purser)'s account books.
+Furthermore, the appropriate wages were paid to the families (including parents, brothers, or sisters) of the men lost, despite the loss of the account books of purser Nixon White.
 In the case of Rowland Leach, the ship's carpenter, this amounted to $1559, including $779 for a year's gratuitous pay ordered by the Department of the Navy.

 Partial list of the lost

 As of 30 June 1854, the crew of Albany consisted of 18 officers, 156 seaman, and 23 Marines.
 It is likely the ship's complement was little changed when she was lost three months later.
-The crew included several sons and grandsons of prominent men: Commander James T. Gerry, youngest son of Elbridge Gerry, formerly Vice President of the United States, Lieutenant John Quincy Adams, grandson of the second president and nephew of the sixth, and Midshipman Bennet Israel Riley, son of Brevet General Bennet C. Riley, the former military governor of California during its statehood controversy.
+The crew included several sons and grandsons of prominent men: Commander James T. Gerry, youngest son of Elbridge Gerry, former Vice President of the United States; Lieutenant John Quincy Adams, grandson of the second president and nephew of the sixth; and Midshipman Bennet Israel Riley, son of Brevet General Bennet C. Riley, former military governor of California during its statehood controversy.